-All of the ACC-Assisted Units will specifically be reserved for Chicago Housing Authority (CHA) households (the "ACC-Assisted Units").
-The following policies and procedures will apply to all applicants.
-Management recognizes that there are additional rights and responsibilities for ACC-Assisted Unit applicants under the CHA Leaseholder Housing Choice and Relocation Rights Contract 10/1/99 ("RRC") and Chicago Housing Authority Admissions and Occupancy Policy.
+The 27 units for Chicago Housing Authority (CHA) households are the "ACC-Assisted Units," and the additional 53 income restricted units are "Affordable Housing Units."
+The following policies and procedures will apply to all applicants, whether for ACC-Assisted Units or Affordable Housing Units, unless otherwise noted.
+Management recognizes that there are additional rights and responsibilities for ACC-Assisted Unit applicants under the Relocation Rights Contract ("RRC") (Exhibit A) and Chicago Housing Authority Admissions and Occupancy Policy (Exhibit B).